-- Promoting wellness as the foundation of health - Discovering and addressing what optimizes health - Educating health professionals from every community - Improving access to care and prevention - Increasing evidence-based practice - Developing professional conduct and discretion
+- Promoting wellness as the foundation of health - Discovering and addressing what optimizes health - Educating health professionals from every community - Improving access to care and prevention - Increasing evidence-based practice

 The vision of RMCOEH is to "be the leading international Center in meeting current and future occupational and environmental health and safety challenges."
 The mission of both the Division of Occupational & Environmental Health and RMCOEH is to "protect workers and the environment through interdisciplinary and diverse education, research, and service."